elki-project/elki-project.github.io/dev/projectideas.md

   C. B. Lucasius, and A. D. Dane, and G. Kateman.
 "On k-medoid clustering of large data sets with the aid of a genetic algorithm: background, feasiblity and comparison."
 Analytica Chimica Acta 282.3 (1993): 647-669.

-- Modification of PAM to optimize the Silhouette:

-  M. Van der Laan, and K. Pollard, and J. Bryan.
-"A new partitioning around medoids algorithm."
-Journal of Statistical Computation and Simulation, 73(8) (2003): 575-584.

 - "Trimmed k-means":

   J. A. Cuesta-Albertos, A. Gordaliza, and C. Matrán.
 "Trimmed k-means: an attempt to robustify quantizers."
 The Annals of Statistics, 25(2) (1997): 553-576.

 - K-Harmonic Means:

   Zhang, B., Hsu, M., & Dayal, U. (2000, September).
 K-harmonic means-a spatial clustering algorithm with boosting.
 In International Workshop on Temporal, Spatial, and Spatio-Temporal Data Mining (pp. 31-45).

-Springer, Berlin, Heidelberg.
+- Clustering using von Mises-Fisher distributions (EM based):

+  Banerjee, A., Dhillon, I. S., Ghosh, J., Sra, S., & Ridgeway, G. (2005).
+Clustering on the Unit Hypersphere using von Mises-Fisher Distributions.
+Journal of Machine Learning Research, 6(9).

+- Summation-bAsed Incremental Learning (SAIL):

+  Wu, Junjie.
+"Information-Theoretic K-means for Text Clustering."
+Advances in K-means Clustering.
+Springer, Berlin, Heidelberg, 2012.
+69-98.

+- K-Nearest-neighbor Consistency:

+  Ding, C., & He, X. (2004, March).
+K-nearest-neighbor consistency in data clustering: incorporating local information into global optimization.
+In Proceedings of the 2004 ACM symposium on Applied computing (pp. 584-589).

 ### Hierarchical clustering variations